Motohrust/Motohrust/README.md

-the fog ate dog my dog :(
+the fog ate a dog of my dog :(